At Shoreline Financial Advisors, we apply an evidence-based investment philosophy. In other words, we are service focused, not sales driven.

 - Increase the chances of good performance by investing in strategies and premiums that have been researched over long periods of time (see below).

-Our philosophy is governed by systematic, evidence-based dimensions of expected return.
-These are robust, cost-effective, sensible, and durable across geographic markets.
+Our investment philosophy is governed by systematic, evidence-based dimensions of expected return.
+These systems are robust, cost-effective, sensible, and durable across geographic markets.

-This chart documents the relative five-year annualized performance of returns attributable to premiums in U.S. equity markets.
+This chart documents the relative five-year annualized performance of returns.
+These are attributable to premiums in U.S. equity markets.

-The blue bars denote five-year periods in which U.S. equity markets, U.S. small cap stocks , value stocks , and high profitability stocks were positive, relative to treasury bills , large cap stocks , growth stocks, and low profitability stocks respectively.
-Consider for example, the first red bar in the top row of the above graph, which reflects the annualized performance difference between the U.S. market and one-month U.S. Treasury bills form 1928 to 1932 (i.e., market premium).
-During this five-year period, the annualized return for U.S. equities was less than that of one-month Treasury bills, as indicated by the red color (or negative premium).
+The blue bars stand for five-year periods in which U.S. equity markets, U.S. small cap stocks , value stocks , and high profitability stocks were positive, compared to treasury bills , large cap stocks , growth stocks, and low profitability stocks respectively.
+Consider for example, the first red bar in the top row of the above graph.
+This bar shows the annualized performance difference between the U.S. market and one-month U.S. Treasury bills form 1928 to 1932 (i.e., market premium).
+During the five-year period, the annualized return for U.S. equities was less than that of one-month Treasury bills which is shown in red.

-Despite the higher frequency of positive premiums, outperformance may not be consistent, even over longer periods of time.
-Long-term investors should consider that premiums are never guaranteed and can undergo periods of negative returns in both relative and absolute terms.
+Despite the higher number of positive premiums, out performance may not be consistent, even over longer periods of time.
+Long-term investors need to consider that premiums are never guaranteed and thus can undergo periods of negative returns in both relative and absolute terms.